 Switching from semaglutide to tirzepatide is a big decision for you and your doctor to make together.
 Tirzepatide is a new medicine that works similarly to semaglutide.
-Both affect hormones that control how your body uses sugar and feels hungry.
+Both affect hormones that control how your body uses sugar and feel hungry.
 Early studies show that tirzepatide might help you lose more weight than semaglutide.

 It also might be better at keeping your blood sugar levels in check.
 However, tirzepatide can cause more bothersome effects, especially when you first start taking it.
 Let’s look at the detailed guide on switching from semaglutide to tirzepatide.